2.1 General context

 Historical developments

 Volunteering as an activity has a long history in Estonia.
+At the beginning of the 20th century, volunteering was common in the form of co-working (in Estonian know as "talgud") or for example volunteer sprinklers in every community.
 However, only since the turn of the millennium, has volunteering been approached in an organized way.

 In Estonia, the first steps towards obtaining an evidence-based overview of volunteering were based on studies of individuals volunteering in the context of NGOs and civil society.
 The First National Forum of Volunteers gathered on April 25, 2003, to discuss the problems of communication between individual volunteers and organizations.
 It was organized by the Peipsi Center for Transboundary Cooperation, an NGO established in 1993, Tartu Volunteering Center, an NGO established in 2000 and Network of Estonian Nonprofit Organizations, NENO, established in 1991.

 The first and last national strategy on volunteering – Estonian National Development Plan for Volunteering 2007-2010 (Eesti vabatahtliku tegevuse arengukava aastateks 2007-2010) – was adopted in 2006.
-It followed the Concept of Development of Civil Society in Estonia which was adopted in 2002 by Estonian Parliament Riigikogu.
+This strategy was to support and develop cross-sectoral volunteering in Estonia.
+It followed the Concept of Development of Civil Society in Estonia which was adopted in 2002 by the Estonian Parliament Riigikogu.

-Since the very beginning, the Ministry of Interior has played an important role in the process of institutionalization of volunteering and civil society, as a partner to voluntary organizations and civil society.
+Since the 2000s, the Ministry of Interior has played an important role in the process of institutionalization of volunteering and civil society, as a partner to voluntary organizations and civil society.

 Main concepts

 There are two state-level strategies covering the field of volunteering: the Cohesive Estonia Strategy 2030 (implemented jointly by the Ministry of Culture, the Ministry of the Interior, and the Ministry of Foreign Affairs) and the Youth Sector Development Plan 2021-2035 (implemented by the Ministry of Education and Research).
-There’s no definition of volunteering in both strategy.
+However, those strategy papers do not provide definition of volunteering.

 The Cohesive Estonia Strategy 2030 (Sidus Eesti 2030) addresses volunteering in general, not specifically towards youth (although youth volunteering is also mentioned).
-The goal „Community Estonia“ has a metrics of the participation rate in volunteering (source: a survey on participation in volunteering) and the main key policies are:
+As a part of the Stategy of „Community Estonia“ has a metrics of the participation rate in volunteering (via a survey on participation in volunteering) and the main key policies are:

 - To increase the social participation of older people, young people, and residents with other languages.
 For this: